 The National Intercollegiate Band, or NIB, is a national program shared jointly between Kappa Kappa Psi and Tau Beta Sigma.
 The band is formed every two years in conjunction with the biennial meeting of the two organizations and its performance serves as the start of each National Convention.
 Not only does it bring together the hard work of our organizations, it also promotes our shared initiative of commissioning and debuting new pieces of music for wind band.
-The ensemble is open to all qualified collegiate musicians from across the United States, whether or not they are members of the fraternity or the sorority.
-Entry into the band is gained by submitting an application and a recorded audition for consideration, which is then reviewed by a panel of judges selected by the Kappa Kappa Psi and Tau Beta Sigma National Officers.
+The ensemble is open to all qualified collegiate musicians from across the United States, whether or not they are members of the Fraternity or the Sorority.
+Entry into the band is gained by submitting an application and a recorded audition for consideration, which is then reviewed by a panel of judges selected by the Kappa Kappa Psi and Tau Beta Sigma National Vice President for Professional Relations.